Intern at the Harn Museum of Art

 Gain Practical Experience

 With guidance from museum professionals, interns gain practical experience by working on projects and programs.
 In addition, the museum benefits from the contributions made by interns.
 Past interns have gone on to other internships or careers at the Metropolitan Museum of Art, the Guggenheim Museum of Art and the J. Paul Getty Museum, among others.
-Internships require participants to complete a specific number of hours per week.
-During these hours, interns complete the objectives of specific target projects and daily departmental assignments.
+Internships require participants to work a specific number of hours per week completing the objectives and goals of the internship.

-Harn Museum internships are available on an ongoing basis with three yearly application deadlines and selection periods.
-Internship candidates from all backgrounds, including students with disabilities, are encouraged to apply.
+Internships are only open to active students, and projects are offered year-round with three yearly application deadlines and selection periods.
+Internship candidates from all majors and backgrounds, including students with disabilities, are encouraged to apply.

 Deadline for Applications